Kuemmelklaus/Conversational-AI-for-Code-Reviewing/README.md

 │   ├── guessinggame.py                         - used as a few-shot prompt
 │   ├── heap.py                                 - used as an input
 │   └── main.py                                 - used as an input
-├── Webserver/                                  -
-│   └── app.py                                  - contains the flask webserver
-├── .gitignore                                  - labels the files ignored by git ├── README.md                                   - this README
+├── .dockerignore                               - lists the files ignored by docker ├── .gitignore                                  - lists the files ignored by git ├── Dockerfile                                  - creates a docker image ├── README.md                                   - this README ├── app.py                                      - contains the flask webserver
 ├── architecture.drawio.png                     - picture explaining the architecture
 ├── dummielinter.py                             - just returns some message
 ├── jsonify.py                                  - script to convert code into the correct format for JSON